computational-linguistics-class/computational-linguistics-class.github.io/assignment1.md

 =============================================================
 This week we will start writing some code!
 We will be using Python for most of this course, and this assignment examines your skills writing regular expressions, control flows, and string processing in Python.
-Being able to process files from the command line will also be incredibly useful for your life as a computational linguiust, and we ask you to implement several operations in Bash.
+Being able to process files from the command line will also be incredibly useful for your life as a computational linguist, and we ask you to implement several operations in Bash.

 You will submit your assignment via Gradescope.
 We'll post instructions on Piazza.